nida78/wp-wiki-tooltip/readme.txt

 == Screenshots ==

-1. Options and Settings page: manage several Wiki URLs
+1. Wiki-Tooltips Settings - Base Settings (top): manage several Wiki URLs
-2. Options and Settings page: set some options how to show tooltips
+2. Wiki-Tooltips Settings - Base Settings (bottom): set some options how to show tooltips
-3. Options and Settings page: set some Error Handling options
+3. Wiki-Tooltips Settings - Error Handling: set some Error Handling options
-4. Options and Settings page: set styling of tooltips
+4. Wiki-Tooltips Settings - Designs: set designs, stylings, and animations of tooltips
-5. Options and Settings page: enable and style thumbnails
+5. Wiki-Tooltips Settings - Thumbnails: enable and style thumbnails
 6. Integrate the plugin by shortcodes in Posts and Pages
-7. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form - also available in the Gutenberg Classic Block
+7. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form - also available in the Gutenberg's Classic Block
 8. See nice and helpful tooltips

 == Changelog ==